Sudan protesters move to protect Khartoum sit-in

 On Thursday, Sudan’s army announced that it had removed and detained Bashir after three decades in power and was setting up a transitional military council to run the country.

-Since then the head of the military council and of Sudan’s powerful intelligence services have both been replaced, as protesters have continued to call for change.
+Since then the head of the military council and of Sudan’s powerful National Intelligence and Security Service (NISS) have both been replaced, as protesters have continued to call for change.

 The SPA has demanded the immediate handover of power to a civilian transitional government as well as the prosecution of former officials.